apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Why does Biden keep mentioning January 6?
-Because Trump won’t stop talking about it**
+**‘Overthrow the system’: Haiti gang leader Cherizier seeks revolution**

-You can read more about it [here](https://www.cnn.com/2024/03/16/politics/biden-trump-january-6/index.html).
+You can read more about it [here](https://www.aljazeera.com/news/2024/3/16/overthrow-the-system-haiti-gang-leader-cherizier-seeks-revolution).

 ## Requirements
 - Python 3.8